Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Results

-Fig.~\ref{fig:HistogramsDLT} shows the probability distribution of magnetization, $P(m)$, for three values of field strength~$D$ (including \makebox{$D = 0$}), at temperatures close to the 2-d Ising equilibrium critical temperature, \makebox{$\Tc = 2.269$}, and for two system sizes: $L = 50$ and $L = 200$.
-Let us first focus on the well-known Ising case, corresponding to $D=0$.
-At temperatures below $\Tc$, such as $T=2.0$, the distribution exhibits a single peak at a non-zero magnetization value that gets sharper with increasing system size.
+Fig.~\ref{fig:HistogramsComparison} shows the probability distribution of the magnetization, $P(m)$, for three values of field strength~$D$ (including \makebox{$D = 0$}), at temperatures close to the two-dimensional Ising equilibrium critical temperature, \makebox{$\Tc \approx 2.269$}~\cite{onsager1944crystal}, and for two system sizes: $L = 50$ and $L = 200$.
+We first focus on the well-known Ising case, corresponding to $D=0$.

+At temperatures below $\Tc$, such as $T=2.1$, the distribution exhibits a single peak at a non-zero magnetization value that gets sharper with increasing system size.
+Note that the two ordered magnetization states are equally probable.
+The results shown in Fig.~1 correspond to a single, long simulation run in which the system happens to order around $m\approx-1$; other realizations would yield a peak around $m\approx+1$ with the same probability.
 At temperature $T= 2.2$, which is close to, but still below $\Tc$, the distribution for the smallest system size ($L = 50$) shows two symmetric peaks close to $m \approx \pm 1$, indicating that the trajectories $m(t)$ are able to jump frequently between the two ordered states.
 These transitions, however, are absent for the largest system ($L = 200$).
-Above the critical temperature, the distribution exhibits a single peak at $m = 0$ that also becomes sharper as~$L$ increases.
+Above the critical temperature, i.e., for $T = 2.3$ and $T = 3.0$, the distribution exhibits a single peak at $m = 0$ that also becomes sharper as~$L$ increases.

 All these observations align with the expected behavior in the limit of infinite system size: a ferromagnetic phase, characterized by a symmetry-breaking Dirac-delta distribution centered in one of the two ordered states, for $T < \Tc$; and a paramagnetic phase, characterized by a Dirac-delta distribution centered in the disordered state, for $T > \Tc$.